hj740/project-351/README.md

 Project 351 is a project repository for the GNU Radio Companion Problem Set.

 ## Software and Installation
+This project was created using GNU radio software.
+This is a free software development toolkit that can be downloaded [Here] (https://github.com/ryanvolz/radioconda?tab=readme-ov-file#Download:~:text=MacOSX%2Darm64.pkg-,Windows,radioconda%2DWindows%2Dx86_64.exe,-Install)

 ## Authors and Acknowledgments
 This project was completed by Hannah Driscoll and Jacob Hyman